The Smooth Transition from Authoritarianism to Political Theology: The Case of Eric Voegelin

 Thus the same conclusion about political theology in general which is easily drawn in Carl Schmitt's case is also fostered by the case of Eric Voegelin, namely, that political theology and liberal democracy do not mix.

-As to the causes for National Socialism, Voegelin believed that these were ultimately rooted in the spiritual disorder of modern times.
-The modern times had quite successfully done away with religion, as it appeared to Voegelin, but could not do away with the religiousness of humans, which was then left defenseless against its exploitation by the totalitarian movements of fascism and communism.
-As obvious as the cause of totalitarianism appeared to Voegelin so was his solution.
-Western civilisation would need to regain spiritual “reality” in order stabilize and safeguard its political order.
-Voegelin developed this concept of the spiritual prerequisites of political order into a full fledged political theology in connection with a philosophy of history.
+As to the causes for National Socialism, Voegelin believed that these were ultimately rooted in what he perceived as the spiritual disorder of modern times.
+The modern times had quite successfully done away with religion, but could not do away with the religiousness of humans, which was then left defenseless against its exploitation by the totalitarian movements of fascism and communism.
+As obvious as the cause of totalitarianism appeared to Voegelin was his solution: Western civilisation would need to regain spiritual “reality” in order stabilize and safeguard its political order.
+Voegelin developed this concept of the spiritual prerequisites of political order into a full-fledged political theology in connection with a philosophy of history.
 At the core of this philosophy lies the idea that political societies represent a transcendent truth (Voegelin 1952).
-For Voegelin this representation of a transcendent truth is not only required to preserve the unity of society (Voegelin 1966) but also for its being in a state of political order.
+For Voegelin this representation of a transcendent truth is not only required to preserve the unity of society (Voegelin 1966, p.
+320; Voegelin 1974, p.
+305) but also for its being in a state of political order.
 The first clear exposition of Voegelin's political theology is found in a small pamphlet with the title “The Political Religions” which appeared in print for the first time in 1938, just before the “Anschluss”.
 While the term “political religions” was meant by Voegelin as a general term, it was primarily National Socialism and communism that Voegelin considered as the political religions of his own day.

 Notwithstanding how its intellectual merits may be judged today (Webb 1997, Poirier 1997), given that Voegelin had to flee from the Nazis, there appears to be little reason to doubt that Voegelin's political theology was a reaction against totalitarianism and that Voegelin himself strongly rejected both fascism and communism.
 Or so it seems.
 For, a closer look on the genesis of Voegelin's political theology reveals that Voegelin was not at all an anti-fascist of the first hour, but – quite the contrary – that he set out as an authoritarian political philosopher very akin to fascism.
 Developing a political theology was for Voegelin the means to forgo a critical revision of his own antiliberal and antimodernist convictions when turning away from fascism.
 This will be shown in the following by tracing Voegelin's intellectual development from its beginnings in the intellectual culture of early 20th century Vienna until the post war era.